abnamro/repository-scanner/README.md

 ### VCS Scanner Worker flow diagram
 The flow diagram below shows the different stages that a VCS Scanner Worker goes through and the choices it is confronted with to come to the desired result.
-It first picks up a branch from the queue where it is decided, in conjuction with user input, what type of scan to run.
+It first picks up a branch from the queue where it is decided, in conjunction with user input, what type of scan to run.
 If it is a base scan, a full scan of all commits will be carried out to look for secrets.
 Possible findings are stored inside the database along with the last scanned commit hash of the branch.
 An incremental scan, where the branch was scanned earlier, only looks at the commits that were made after the last scanned commit hash.
 The process of finding secrets and storing them in the database is similar as previously described.

 ![product-screenshot!](images/RESC_Scan_Flow_Diagram.png)